Should the DCI/SMPTE 431 digital cinema standards be updated for RGB LASER projectors?

 There should be a certification that cinemas could get to show that they are RP 431-2:2011(Xenon) or (future) RP 431-2:RGBLASER certified and have the correct intra frame contrast ratio and light levels.

 Or they could get a certification that say they reach the correct light levels in 2D and 3D.
-(Xenon projectors cinemas need to be able to reach these levels also when the lamp gets older.)
+(The cinemas should be able to reach these levels also when the lamp/lasers gets older.)

 This way the public would know that kind of cinemas they can choose between.